cyu7/Senor-Power/README.md

 # Launch Instructions

-1. Type processing Woo.pde .
-This runs Woo.pde
+1. Type "git clone https://github.com/cyu7/Senor-Power.git" into the terminal
+2. Navigate into the driver directory by typing cd Woo
+3. Type in processing Woo.pde.
+This opens Woo, the driver file, in Processing.
+4. Press the run button to start the game